hltcoe/cadet/cadet-ui/README.md

 - **edu.jhu.hlt.cadet.fetch.RemoteFetchProvider** -
    Connects to remote FetchCommunicationService service with Thrift
-- **edu.jhu.hlt.cadet.fetch.ScionFetchProvider** -
-   Connects directly to Accumulo to pull communications.
-Must have direct communication to accumulo to use this provider.
-- **edu.jhu.hlt.cadet.fetch.FileFetchProvider** -
-   Returns communications from a directory.
-See the class for more details.
 - **edu.jhu.hlt.cadet.fetch.MockFetchProvider** -
    Returns Communications containing randomly generated "nonsense" sentences